Kamaʻāina

 One of the most frequent uses of the term is in the "kamaʻāina rate", a discount given by local businesses to residents.
 These discounts are offered primarily at restaurants, hotels, and tourist attractions.
 Merchants generally offer these "kamaʻāina discounts" to anyone with a local ID, such as a Hawai'i driver's license or local military ID.

-There is a statewide job placement program, founded in 1998 and sponsored by the Hawai'i Island Economic Development Board, called "Kamaʻaina Come Home".
-The initiative is intended to increase the state's labor pool by inducing Hawai'i college students and former residents who are now living in the continental United States to return to Hawai'i.
+There is a statewide job placement program, founded in 1998 and sponsored by the Hawaii Island Economic Development Board, called "Kamaʻaina Come Home".
+The initiative is intended to increase the state's labor pool by inducing Hawaii college students and former residents who are now living in the continental United States to return to Hawaii.